Harsh-Daga/Incident-Scribe/docs/DEPLOYMENT.md

 - [ ] Review Supabase RLS policies
 - [ ] Enable Vercel password protection (optional)
 - [ ] Use HTTPS for Kestra (ngrok provides this)
-- [ ] Restrict Kestra access to Vercel IPs only

 ## Troubleshooting